Information about our services for patients and families.Find out more

 All of our St Barnabas House shops have now reopened and are welcoming back their customers.
 Please see individual shop pages for opening days and times.

-Some shops are only able to accept limited donations, because of the need to quarantine and store items.
-Donations cannot be accepted once a safe capacity has been reached.
+Shops are only able to accept limited donations, because of the need to quarantine and store items.
+Space is restricted therefore donations cannot be accepted once a safe capacity has been reached.
 Please contact your local shop for more details and before making a journey.

 We can also accept donations in our warehouse.
 We are limited as to the types of donation we can take at the moment.